HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 The IBNR expectation integrates over future unreported claim counts and claim-type composition using Monte Carlo integration under the known DGP.

-For this target, we report
+For this target, we report:

 - relative bias;
 - mean absolute percentage error (MAPE);